iotaledger/iri/.github/issue_template.md

 3.

 ### Expected behaviour
-What should happen
+What should happen.

 ### Actual behavior
-What really happened
+What really happened.

 ### Errors
-Paste any errors that you see
+Paste any errors that you see.